Investing in more efficient technology to power our homes and businesses now can save us money on our utility bills in the long run.

 How Does Energy Efficiency Help Me (and the Planet)?

-With a small upfront investment and support from state efficiency programs, you can save big on your electricity bills.
+With an upfront investment and support from state efficiency programs, you can save big on your electricity bills.
 Not only are you paying for less electricity, but if every home, business, and public space is more efficient, the price of energy will go down across the board.
 This happens because our grid operator (ISO New England) turns to the most expensive and polluting power plants, like those that burn oil, when faced with high energy demand.
 As we lower demand, we will need less of these extra costly and dirty fuel supplies.

 How Can New England Become More Energy Efficient?